TRI-AMDD/htp_md/README.md

 docker run -it -v full/path/to/your/own/data:/src/your_data htpmd conda activate htpmd
 ```
 where `full/path/to/your/own/data` is on your local computer, and `your_data` is the destination folder within the container.

 Once in the container, use commands below to run analysis functions.

 ### Test Data
 We package some data which can be used for testing purposes.
 This data can be found in `./test_data/`, including several datasets:
 - `nacl_water`: a trajectory of a 1m aqueous NaCl electrolyte at 350 K. The system is composed of 222 water molecules and 20 ion pairs.
 The trajectory is 2 ns long, with 201 snapshots.
 The interatomic potential used is the SPC/E model for water, with standard Joung-Cheatham parameters for the ions.
-All parameters are reported in `10.1021/jp902584c`.
+All parameters are reported in [`10.1021/jp902584c`](https://doi.org/10.1021/jp902584c).
 - `9-0-246295613-0`: a small fraction from a trajectory of polymer electrolytes with LiTFSI at 353 K. The trajectory is 14 ps long, with 7 snapsshots.
 The interatomic potential used is PCFF+, with the charge distribution of TFSI- adjusted.
-Details for the simualtion can be found in arXiv:2101.05339.
+Details for the simualtion can be found in [`10.1038/s41467-022-30994-1`](https://doi.org/10.1038/s41467-022-30994-1).
 - `9-0-413610210-0`: a small fraction from a trajectory of polymer electrolytes with LiTFSI at 353 K. The trajectory is 14 ps long, with 8 snapsshots.
-The interatomic potential used is PCFF+, with the charge distribution of TFSI- adjusted f
-ollowing 10.1021/jp077026y.
-Details for the simualtion can be found in arXiv:2101.05339.
+The interatomic potential used is PCFF+, with the charge distribution of TFSI- adjusted.
+Details for the simualtion can be found in [`10.1038/s41467-022-30994-1`](https://doi.org/10.1038/s41467-022-30994-1).

 ## Using the functions
 To get a dictionary of all results: